 Myth #9: Health Care is the Riskiest Industry

 Verizon is abundantly clear that no "locale, industry, or organization" is bulletproof.
 If your organization has data, it's at risk.
 However, the analysis of incidents on a per-industry basis did manage to bust the myth that healthcare is doomed.
 With just 166 incidents, health organizations faced far fewer attacks than entertainment (2,707), finance (1,368), and information (1,028).

 To be clear, internal resources, such as IT pros and team members do discover data breaches.
 But the chances they're behind the discovery is far less likely than a third party informing you that you've been victimized.
 Ranked from most common to least common, the leading methods of breach discovery are:

 What's the takeaway from this year's 2016 DBIR?
 According to IDC program director Christina Richmond, "You really have to do the basics and people still are not doing the basics."
 Over the next year, security decision-makers should focus on making sure they have nailed the most important core components of a risk mitigation program, which include:

 - Ongoing education and training,

 - Intrusion detection and file integrity monitoring.

-File integrity monitoring allows your organization to continually monitor changes to critical system files in a fast-changing security environment.
+File integrity monitoring allows your organization to continuously monitor changes to critical system files in a fast-changing security environment.
 While this year's DBIR held few surprises, it's clear building and maintaining an accurate baseline and constant vigilance are key to avoiding a data breach.